I have an interest in a City of Mississauga initiative that seeks to develop the Story of Mississauga.

 Clifford G. Gaddy is a senior fellow in Foreign Policy at Brookings.

-The storytelling that I refer to, as the topic for a subsequent post, is entitled:
+The storytelling that I refer to is entitled:

 An article in the March 27, 2017 issue of the New Yorker is entitled: “The Reclusive Hedge-Fund Tycoon behind the Trump Presidency: How Robert Mercer exploited America’s populist insurgency.”

 A March 29, 2017 City of Mississauga news release is entitled: “City of Mississauga Wins Municipality of the Year Award.”

 A March 29, 2017 Pew Research Center article is entitled: The Future of Free Speech, Trolls, Anonymity and Fake News Online: Many experts fear uncivil and manipulative behaviors on the internet will persist – and may get worse.
 This will lead to a splintering of social media into AI-patrolled and regulated ‘safe spaces’ separated from free-for-all zones.
 Some worry this will hurt the open exchange of ideas and compromise privacy.”

 An April 13, 2016 (note it’s 2016) Bulletin of the Atomic Scientists article by Fiona Hill is entitled: “The one-man show the West doesn’t understand.”